-- Fix to a bone-friendly diet for healthy bones.
-Take in a sufficient amount of fruits, veggies, or dark leafy greens like broccoli, and low-fat dairy products.
+- Fix to a bone-friendly diet.
+Take in a sufficient amount of fruits, veggies or dark leafy greens like broccoli, and low-fat dairy products.
 Females must have about 1,000 milligrams of calcium and 400 to 800 I.U. of vitamin D per day.
 And subsequent to the period of menopause, they must have more.
-Almonds, dried figs, soy milk, and fortified tofu are also calcium-rich choices that are helpful for your healthy bones.
+Almonds, dried figs, soy milk and fortified tofu are also calcium-rich choices

 - Keep moving.
-Exercise plays a direct role in bone strength as compared to calcium intake, as per the latest research.
+Exercise plays a direct role on the bone strength as compared to calcium intake, as per latest research.
 The more impact, the better: Running, jumping rope as well as lifting weights, are all outstanding bone builders.

 - Quit smoking.
-In comparison to non-smokers, females who smoke have lower oestrogen levels and normally reach menopause earlier, both of which bring about a loss in bone mineral density.
-Smoking can cause a major effect on your healthy bones
+In comparison to non-smokers, females who smoke have lower oestrogen levels and normally reach menopause earlier, both of which brings about a loss in the bone mineral density.

 - Limit your alcohol intake.
-Moderate drinking (1 liquor a day for females) may be good for the bones as it augments the levels of oestrogen; while larger amounts could be detrimental for your healthy bones.
+Moderate drinking (1 liquor a day for females) may be good for the bones as it augments the levels of oestrogen; while larger amounts could be detrimental.

 - Watch your salt intake.
-A high-sodium diet (above 2,400 milligrams per day) is related to excessive excretion of calcium.
-Healthy bones want balanced use of salt.
+A high-sodium diet (above 2,400 milligrams per day) is related to an excessive excretion of calcium.

 Know Your Diagnosis:

 There are two medical terms commonly used for low bone density.
-Osteopenia is the condition in which you have a low bone mass that isn’t low enough to be osteoporosis which majorly affects healthy bones.
+Osteopenia is the condition in which you have low bone mass that isn’t low enough to be osteoporosis.
 Approximately, 20% of premenopausal females have osteopenia.
 Osteoporosis becomes much more severe, which signifies that your bones have lost so much density that they tend to become porous and prone to fractures, particularly in the areas of hips, wrists, and spine.
 While osteoporosis occurs universally after menopause, it may crop up at any age.

 In Your 20s:

 - Stay vigilant of your weight.
-If you’re dieting, make sure to exercise, as well for your healthy bones.
+If you’re dieting, make sure to exercise, as well.
 Research studies have shown that dieting without exercise can give rise to an abrupt bone loss.

 - Exercise smartly.
 Regular exercise that adds a little weight on your bones (20 to 30 minutes a day is just perfect), including lifting weights and running, will help protect your bone density by increasing the formation of osteoblasts.
 But remember not to overdo it: If you exercise in excess, your period may go uneven or even stop, which may enhance your risk of premature bone loss.

 - Focus on your periods.
 Intermittent periods (fewer than 6-8 per year) are related to low oestrogen levels and frequently with low body weight, which can be a double whammy for bones.
 Oestrogen is your bones’ best assistant as it tends to slow the rate of bone loss.
-Thus, if you fail to have a regular menstrual cycle, discuss it with your gynecologist as it also affects your healthy bones.
+Thus, if you fail to have a regular menstrual cycle, discuss with your gynecologist.

 In Your 30s: